 Kathy Shayna Shocket has the inside story on people making a difference.

-Kathy is behind the scenes of the spin zone of which even Fox-TV's Bill O'Reilly would approve!
+Kathy is behind the scenes of a spin zone.

 There's a new spin on fundraising in Phoenix, Arizona that's quickly become a rewarding venture for raising new dollars and awareness for cancer research.
 It's also attracted the unusual support of some local businesses.
 The 2- hour in-door cycling event was founded by a group of avid supporters of TGen and its cancer research.
 The new spin of bringing two different health club businesses together and inspiring riders to participate in a 2 -hour casual and fun event - has gained momentum- literally!